danhergir/hello_world/README.md

 # Overview

 **Description** <br>
-With this tutorial people could say hello to someone else and saving the versions of the program using Git and GitHub, and getting used to Visual Studio Code
+With this tutorial you could say hello to someone else, saving the versions of the program using Git and GitHub, and getting used to Visual Studio Code

 **Purpose** <br>